Ignasiokolega/Bingo/README.md

 <!--new_bingo_sentence.php-->

-new_bingo_sentence.php, after getting information from bingo.php create new sentence.
+new_bingo_sentence.php, after getting information from bingo.php, gets from database information for bingo, and sends it back to bingo.php.
 Nothing more to explain here. <br>
 <br> <hr>

 <!--sign_up.php-->